digital-asset/daml/docs/source/app-dev/command-deduplication.rst

 The ledger may arbitrarily extend the deduplication period specified in the submission, even beyond the maximum deduplication time specified in the :ref:`ledger configuration <ledger-configuration-service>`.

 .. note::
-   The ledger should accept all deduplication periods whose length is at most the maximum deduplication time.
+   The maximum deduplication time is the length of the deduplication period guaranteed to be supported by the participant.

 The deduplication period chosen by the ledger is the *effective deduplication period*.
 The ledger may also convert a requested deduplication duration into an effective deduplication offset or vice versa.